Anaminus/luat/README.md

 ## About examples within this file

 Examples of syntax within this file are fairly intuitive.
-Text enclosed in `<` and `>` indicates a placeholder.
+Text enclosed between `` ` `` indicates a placeholder.
 The text between them suggests what it placeholds.
-For example, `<name>` might suggest a value containing letters and digits.
+For example, `` `name` `` might suggest a value containing letters and digits.

 For a complete, unambiguous syntax, see the [EBNF](#ebnf) section.